Home / Use Cases / Professions / Judges & Prosecutors

 Common questions from judges and prosecutors

-No. We target data broker and people-search sites that publish your home address, personal phone, and family information.
-Court directories, docket entries, published opinions, and judicial profile pages remain untouched.
-We separate personal exposure from professional presence.
+No. We target broker and people-search sites that publish your home address, phone, and family.
+Court directories, dockets, published opinions, and judicial profile pages stay untouched.

 Critical.
-Threats against judicial officers frequently involve family members.
-If your spouse's broker profile still shows your shared home address, removing only your listings doesn't protect the household.
-Family plans cover all household members under a single subscription, ensuring the home address is removed from everyone's broker profiles.
+Threats against judicial officers frequently extend to family.
+If your spouse's listing still shows the shared address, removing only yours leaves the household exposed.
+Family plans cover everyone under one subscription.

 See what's searchable about you